 Full-time undergraduate students may register for 12-21 credits (all credits in excess of 20 are charged at the per credit rate).
 Graduate students may register for a maximum of 12 credits.

 Credit ‘overloads’ are approved on a case-by-case basis and dependent upon a student’s academic performance.
 Students who wish to appeal for overload must submit a Credit Limit Overload Form to the Office of Undergraduate/Graduate Academics.
 The form must be signed first by the department adviser.
 If ‘overload’ permission is granted, the completed form must be submitted to the Registrar’s Office for processing.
-The Registrar’s Office will adjust the student’s maximum credit load, allowing the student to enroll for the approved credit amount online via PeopleSoft Self-Service.
+The Registrar’s Office will adjust the student’s maximum credit load, allowing the student to enroll for the approved credit amount online via NYU Albert Student Center.

 Department Consent requirements are placed on special courses at the request of the respective department.
 The department will therefore manage enrollment for this course by issuing permission numbers to those students permitted to enroll.

 Common Exam Hour is a co requisite for all first year undergraduate core courses.
-Students must register for EX 1 when registering for the first year courses listed below.
-The EX 1 co-requisite is required, regardless of the student's status.
+Students must register for EX-UY 1 when registering for the first year courses listed below.
+The EX-UY 1 co-requisite is required, regardless of the student's status.

 Undergraduate Students whose academic records indicate an unacceptable level of academic progress may be placed on final probation.
 To improve academic performance, students on final probation must meet with their advisor to develop a study program and are limited to a maximum of 12 credits per semester while on probation.

-The first five days of a regular semester are considered “late registration” or the “add/drop period.”
+The first two weeks of a regular semester are considered “late registration” or the “add/drop period.”
 During this period, students are responsible for finalizing their registrations.
 Students who do not finalize registration by the published Add/Drop Deadline will not be permitted to enroll for that semester.
 Late fees are charged to all continuing students who have not registered before the start date of the term.

 Students who cannot enroll for a semester due serious illness, national service, or compelling personal reasons may request a Leave of Absence.
-Students must submit a request for Leave of Absence via PeopleSoft Student Center (click here for instructions).
+Students must submit a request for Leave of Absence via NYU Albert Student Center.
 Undergraduates must obtain permission from the Academic Advisement Center (first year students) or the Office of Academic Affairs (sophomore – senior students).
 Graduate students must obtain permission from the Associate Provost of Graduate Academics.
 If a request is approved by all required signatories, the Registrar will record a leave of absence on the student’s transcript.

-Students that have enrolled in all required course, but have pending degree requirements (such as thesis, project, or incomplete grades) may request enrollment for Maintenance of Study (RE 4440) to maintain matriculated status at the School of Engineering.
+Students that have enrolled in all required coursework, but have pending degree requirements (such as thesis, project, or incomplete grades) may request enrollment for Maintenance of Study (MAINT-UY 4747) to maintain matriculated status at the School of Engineering.
 To be permitted enrollment in Maintenance of Study, a student must write an essay explaining the reason for all pending requirements, and a timeline and academic plan for completion.
 All requests must be approved by the academic adviser and the Associate Provost of Undergraduate Academics.
 The request form and instructions are posted on the Registrar’s web-site.